Frequently asked questions

 Can you please tell me about the sequel?

 Blowing the Whistle covers events from January through May 2024, with an epilogue set in September 2024.
-The sequel picks up immediately after that epilogue.
+The sequel picks up about a year after that epilogue and involves the rise of a new antagonist within the U.S. government.

 Can you please tell me about the short stories?